Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Experiments

 \emph{Trajectory penalties influence the number of movement steps and training dynamics}.
 Compared to the model without the repeated position penalty, the percentage of cursor moving steps increases: $0.5\% \rightarrow 1.3\%$ in ScreenSpot-v2 and $9.4\% \rightarrow 16.6\%$ in ScreenSpot-Pro, indicating that the repeated position penalty can improve efficiency.
-The model without the false stop penalty tends not to perform multiple cursor movements: $0.5\% \rightarrow 0.0\%$ in ScreenSpot-v2, and $9.4\% \rightarrow 0.1\%$ in ScreenSpot-Pro, which shows that the false stop penalty prevents a degenerate behaviour where the model takes only a single step. \cref{fig:Moving Steps During Training} presents the average number of movement steps and the overall reward in each batch during training. \MethodName initially converges to single-step predictions after approximately 50 training steps; at later steps, the average number of movement steps increases to an average of 1.25 steps.
-The model without the false stop penalty quickly converges to take one-step movements around 20 steps and does not learn to move at later steps, which further shows the false stop penalty is necessary for the model to learn multi-step movements.
+The model without the false stop penalty tends not to perform multiple cursor movements: $0.5\% \rightarrow 0.0\%$ in ScreenSpot-v2, and $9.4\% \rightarrow 0.1\%$ in ScreenSpot-Pro, indicating that the false stop penalty prevents a degenerate behaviour where the model always takes a single step. \cref{fig:Moving Steps During Training} presents the average number of movement steps and the overall reward in each batch during training. \MethodName initially converges to single-step predictions after 50 training steps; at later steps, the average number of movements increases to an average of 1.25.
+The model without the false stop penalty quickly converges to take one-step movements around 20 steps and fail to learn to move at later steps, which further shows the false stop penalty is necessary for the model to learn multi-step movements.
 The model without the repeated position penalty converges to a single-step policy more slowly than \MethodName, and it becomes unstable when trained for more steps, with the number of steps increasing significantly around 220 steps.
 A more detailed analysis of training dynamics is available in \cref{sec:appendix_training_dynamics}.